mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 TODO: Photo of Joel popping champagne

 It would be like if you ended the story of Little Red Riding Hood by saying, "And then Little Red Riding Hood realized her grandmother was a wolf!
 Suddenly, the wolf threw her to the floor and bared his razor-sharp teeth inches from her neck.
 Anyway, she ended up being fine.
 The End."

+## What the documentary did well

+I think it was relatable, especially because I was a college student at the same time.
+I felt like it was an accurate picture of culture at young tech firms of that era.

+One thing I thought it captured really well was the self-important intern.
+In _Aardvark'd_, one of the Fog Creek interns speaks very seriously to the camera about how he has to stay grounded because one day, Fog Creek is going to be so big, and he'll be so important within Fog Creek, that people will pass him in the hallway and greet him by name, but he won't know who they are.

+It reminded me a lot of a guy in my computer science program who told me how much responsibility he was given at his enviable finance internship.
+He spoke confidently of his future career with the company, telling me, "the brothers" would take care of him.
+This was in 2007, and he was describing his internship with [Lehman Brothers](https://en.wikipedia.org/w/index.php?title=Lehman_Brothers&oldid=1165023032#Bankruptcy).

+There's a funny moment later on, when that same intern, after spending most of the film thinking he's the smartest guy in the room, realizes a showstopper bug was his fault.

 ## Joel is not big on praise